Federated States of Micronesia at the 2019 Pacific Games

 Federated States of Micronesia competed at the 2019 Pacific Games in Apia, Samoa from 7 to 20 July 2019.
 The country participated in five sports at the 2019 games.

-Athletics
+The nation was managed by three managers, Castro Joab, Alik Jackson and Loatis Seneres.

+Track and Field

+The FSM coach representing the sprinters is Rendy Germinaro, and all the sprinters are from the State of Chuuk, Scott James Fiti, Kiudone David, Francis Rigat, McMahon Oneisom, and Benoni Kin, and the one female runner is Darla Jonah, from Pohnpei.
+The runners will compete in 100 meter, 200 meter, 400 meter, 4x100 meter relay and 4x400 meter relay races.

 Boxing

 FSM has nominated one athlete to compete in boxing at the 2019 games.
+Coached by Erick Divinagracia, Olympian Jennifer Chieng was the only boxer to participate.